-COMMENT NO. DATE OF COMMENT ENTITY Comment IFP Response Plant, City Plant, and Lower Plant) were initially constructed between 1913 and 1942.
+COMMENT NO. DATE OF COMMENT ENTITY COMMENT IFP Response historic facilities, on or associated with BLM managed lands, should be completed as part of the Section 106 review process associated with federal undertakings.
+Information provided in the Pre-Application Document mentions that the Idaho Falls Project facilities (Upper Plant, City Plant, and Lower Plant) were initially constructed between 1913 and 1942.
 All structures or facilities associated with the Project that have surpassed the 50-year-old threshold should be documented and evaluated under provisions of the National Historic Preservation Act of 1966, as amended.
 A built environment inventory, recording, and assessment of the Project's facilities would provide important data about the history of the hydroelectric project, and aid in determining significance and eligibility for a potential nomination to the National Register of Historic Places.
-The inventory of the Project's built environment should be conducted by a qualified architectural historian.
+The inventory of the Project's built environment should be conducted by a qualified architectural historian. evaluation, along with a built environment inventory, will also be conducted as part of CR-1.
+Work will be conducted by a qualified architectural historian.
+3 4/18/2024 BLM In the methodology section for the Cultural Resources Study Plan, it states that cultural resources (archaeological sites/isolates and historic built environment/architectural sites) will be recorded using Archaeological Site Inventory (ASI), Idaho Historic Sites Inventory (IHSI), and Isolated Find forms.
+However, as of January 22, 2024, the Idaho State Historic Preservation Office (SHPO) will no longer be accepting this format of site inventory, as they are transitioning to an online data entry platform and field app for cultural inventories and sites.
+The contractors will be required to use the new Idaho Cultural Noted, the methodology for CR-1 has been updated.